githubuser0xFFFF/URSim_Install_Guides/README.md

 ## Install Ubuntu 18.04

 Download and install Ubuntu 18.04 from to [Ubuntu 18.04 releases page](https://releases.ubuntu.com/18.04/).
-T

 ## Download and unpack URSim 5.10